 Image: Elvis Kennedy

-___ Reference Map of Wisconsin (WI)
+___ Reference Maps of Wisconsin (WI)

-Michigan to the north; by Lake Michigan to the east; by Illinois to the south; and by Iowa and Minnesota to the west.
+Wisconsin is a state in the East North Central Division of the US mainland.
+It is bordered by Lake Superior and Michigan to the north; by Lake Michigan to the east; by Illinois to the south; and by Iowa and Minnesota to the west.

 The area of Wisconsin was part of the original territory of the United States, being part of lands ceded by four states to the United States and designated in 1787 as the ‘‘Territory northwest of the River Ohio.’’
 Wisconsin Territory was organized on 3rd July 1836, from part of Michigan Territory; it included all of present-day Wisconsin, Iowa, and Minnesota, eastern North Dakota and South Dakota, and a small part of northeastern Nebraska.

 Wisconsin was admitted to the Union on 29th May 1848, as the 30th state, with generally the same boundary as the present state.

 area of 169,634 km² (65,496 sq mi) , the state is somewhat smaller than half the size of Germany.
 Compared with other US states, Wisconsin would fit into Texas slightly more than four times.
 The state is subdivided into 72 counties.

 Wisconsin's landscape consists of five main geographical regions.